Writers in Neighborhoods & Schools

 Our teaching artists come from diverse backgrounds with extensive writing experience as their foundation.
 Many have MFAs in the arts.
 In addition to being widely published writers, many are photographers, musicians, and performers who have taught in unique locations here and abroad.
 All are committed to exploration of the self and the world through the written word.

 What do we bring to schools and neighborhoods?

 Writers in Neighborhoods & Schools (WINS) offers an innovative approach to education.
 We send professional writers into K-12 classrooms and after-school programs to share their passion for reading and writing.
 We bring the keys to unlock stories.

 We tailor our lessons to fit grade-specific TEKS objectives so that as the students’ writing improves, they also become test-ready.
 We’ve seen test scores for reading and writing increase by as much as 14%.
-Whether you want to delve into prose and poetry or use writing to explore math and science, we offer courses for every student and situation.
+Whether you want to delve into prose and poetry or use writing to explore other forms of art, great literature, and themselves, we offer courses for every student and situation.